websiteinspiration/bugsplat.rb/entries/resume.md

 [Kongregate](http://www.kongregate.com), Portland, OR

-* Maintain one of the largest and oldest Ruby on Rails apps out there.
+* Maintain and optimize one of the largest and oldest Ruby on Rails applications in existence.
+Kongregate receives over 10 million visits per month across more than 60,000 free-to-play single- and multiplayer games.

+* Work across the entire stack, from MySQL query optimization to Ruby and Node.JS background jobs to front-end HTML, Javascript and CSS.

 #### Platform Developer, 2011 - 2012 ###

 [Emma](http://www.myemma.com), Portland, OR